 I do not recall any official sponsors of the constitutional convention or the declaration of independence.
 Perhaps we missed a bet?

-In colonial times when the government extend an official right to be the exclusive supplier of something this right was called a monopoly.
+In colonial times when the government extends an official right to be the exclusive supplier of something, this right was called a monopoly.
 That monopoly on tea is reported to have played a role in sparking America’s rebellion.

 Since monopolies have gotten a bad name we now call these exclusive rights by other names like “official sponsor” or “bidder’s preference.”